ava-labs/teleporter/README.md

   - `lint.sh` lints the contracts in `contracts/`.
   - `scripts/local/` includes scripts for running Teleporter in Docker containers and for running the tests in the `scripts/local/integration-tests` locally.
     - `scripts/local/integration-tests/` includes integration test scripts written in bash.
 The scripts use `foundry` to deploy smart contracts that use Teleporter, send transactions to interact with the contracts, and check that cross-chain messages have the expected effect on destination chains.
-      - *Note* These tests will be deprecated in favor of the end to end tests in `tests/`, written using the [Ginkgo](https://onsi.github.io/ginkgo/) testing framework
+      - *Note* These tests will be deprecated in favor of the end to end tests in `tests/`, written using the [Ginkgo](https://onsi.github.io/ginkgo/) testing framework.
     - `scripts/fuji/` includes scripts to interact with a live Teleporter deployment on Fuji subnets.
       - `scripts/fuji/example-workflows/` includes example workflows that send transactions to interact with Teleporter contracts on [Fuji](https://docs.avax.network/learn/avalanche/fuji) subnets.
 - `docker/` includes configurations for a local, containerized setup of Teleporter.